Brain Curriculum: Teaching Assistant (TA) Program

 B1 Successful attendance* at one B1 workshop, one B2workshop, and the approval of a Brain Curriculum instructor.

-B2 Successful attendance* at one B2 workshop and satisfactory assistance** at one B1 workshop.
+B2 Successful attendance* at one B2 workshop and satisfactory assistance** at one B1 workshop, and the approval of a Brain Curriculum Instructor.

 TA assignments are given on a first-come, first-served basis.
-In order to ensure that each TA provides information that is consistent with the Instructor, they must TA at least once every three years.
-If there is a lapse of three or more years, the TA may be requested to review or attend another course before assisting again.
+To ensure consistency, the TA must TA at least once every two years.
+If there is a lapse of two or more years, the TA may be requested to review or attend another Brain course before assisting again.

-In the event that you are unable to keep your TA commitment, we ask that you notify us at least 60 days in advance of the class.
-Cancellations of confirmed TA positions with less than 60 days notice, three times within a 12 month period, may subject you to a six to a 12-month suspension.
-During this time you will not be assigned to TA any classes, not permitted to schedule for TA positions, and will not be listed as a TA in any publications that are printed.
+If you are unable to fulfill your TA commitment, please notify us at least 60 days in advance of the class.
+Cancellations of confirmed TA positions with less than 60 days' notice, three times within 12 months, may subject you to a six to 12-month suspension.
+During this time, you will not be assigned to TA any classes, not permitted to schedule for TA positions, and will not be listed as a TA in any publications that are printed.
 Following this period, re-application to the TA program will be required.

-* Successful attendance is based on Instructor, Teaching Assistant, and Staff evaluations of the participant.
+* Successful attendance is based on the Instructor, Teaching Assistant, and Staff evaluations of the participant.

 **Satisfactory assistance is determined from assisting the entire workshop and scoring 4.0 or better from the Instructor, Participant, and Facilitator evaluations.
 Scores given are 1 - 5, 5 being excellent.